DualEdit: Dual Editing for Knowledge Updating in Vision-Language Models: Abstract

 \section{Abstract}

 Model editing aims to efficiently update a pre-trained model’s knowledge \yichen{without the need for time-consuming} full retraining. \yichen{While existing pioneering editing methods achieve promising results, they primarily focus on editing single-modal language models (LLMs).
 However, for vision language models (VLMs), which involve multiple modalities, the role and impact of} each modality on editing performance remain largely unexplored. \yichen{To address this gap,} we explore the impact of textual and visual modalities on model editing and \yichen{find that:} (1) textual and visual representations reach peak sensitivity at different layers, reflecting their varying importance and (2) editing both modalities can efficiently update knowledge, but this comes at the cost of compromising the model’s original capabilities.
 Based on our findings, we propose DualEdit, \yichen{an editor that modifies both textual and visual modalities at their respective key layers.
 Additionally, we introduce a gating module within the more sensitive textual modality, allowing DualEdit to efficiently update new knowledge while preserving the model’s original information.} We evaluate DualEdit across multiple VLM backbones and benchmark datasets, \yichen{demonstrating its superiority over state-of-the-art VLM editing baselines as well as adapted LLM editing methods on different evaluation metrics.
-The code will be made available.}
+Codes are available at \href{https://github.com/zhiyiscs/DualEdit}{https://github.com/zhiyiscs/DualEdit}.}